romaingd/ICLR_2018/05-Lazaridou-2018-Emergence_of_linguistic_communication_from_referential_games.md

 ## I - Introduction

-* Study of emergent communication :
+* Study of emergent communication:
   * **language evolution** - development of communication protocols from scratch
   * **language acquisition** - learning of an existing language